iNoSec2/CheckHooks-n-load/README.md

 - Will be doing as soon as I get a hand, told one of a friend of mine

 ------------------------
+- UnComment Method3 and Comment Method1 and 2
 #### Update again!
 #### iii.
 Added another Obfuscator Python Script (Not C#, My Xp while doing AES Encryption in C# was pretty Crappy! :angry:, took a lot of time) which obfuscates the demon binary with `C:\WINDOWS\system32` (as key) (Thanks to [@D1rkMtr](https://twitter.com/D1rkMtr))-
 ```